Ryanhustler420/RH-Android-Version-UI/README.md

 # RH-Android-Version-UI with Firebase

 ## Requirement Changed.
 Everything Done.
-Bug Fixing And Refactoring Start And Desing Destop JavaFx App.
+Bug Fixing And Refactoring Start.
+Few New Feature Yet To Be Implemented